American Literature Before 1900

 Penn State Americanists have formed academic societies, created new models for interdisciplinary teaching, and hosted influential conferences.
 For example, Hester Blum, Chris Castiglia and Sean Goudie formed the new society C19: The Society of Nineteenth-Century Americanists and hosted its inaugural conference at Penn State in 2010.
 Michael Anesko serves as the General Editor for The Cambridge Edition of the Complete Fiction of Henry James, and Carla Mulford was the founding president of the Society of Early Americanists.
 Bob Burkholder founded the innovative Penn State Wilderness Literature Field Institute.
 Lovalerie King, Linda Furgerson Selzer, and Shirley Moody Turner have co-hosted an ongoing series of conferences entitled "Celebrating African American Literature."
 These collaborative projects offer many opportunities for Penn State graduate students to contribute both professionally and intellectually.

 Colonial studies through the nineteenth century, with specialties in early African American, Native American, and women's studies, in addition to scholarship associated with environmental studies, the history of science, the history of the book, and early modern liberalism.
 Dissertations directed in these fields include those by Cedrick May, Amy E. Winans, Steven Thomas, and Rochelle Zuck.
-Current students include Mark Sturges, whose thesis, Dwelling on the Land, explores environmental writings from the eighteenth and nineteenth centuries in an examination of the twin concerns of environmental conservation and the formulation of land policies, and Mathew C. RudeWalker, whose thesis, Where Our Dead Lie Buried, examines Native discourse and activism over language and land appropriation.
+More recently, Mark Sturges's thesis, Dwelling on the Land, explored environmental writings from the eighteenth and nineteenth centuries and examined the twin concerns of environmental conservation and the formulation of land policies.
+And Mathew C. RudeWalker's thesis, Where Our Dead Lie Buried, examined Native discourse and activism over language and land appropriation.